 The original kitchen was outdated, lacked proper storage, and the hardware was starting to deteriorate.
 It also made everyday use feel more complicated than it should be.
 Take a look at the drastic transformation below.

-Kitchen Design Ideas: Layout, Functions, and Challenges
+The Vellore Village Kitchen Design: Layout, Functions, and Challenges

-By moving the cooktop onto the island, the kitchen became more connected to the rest of the home.
-Now, cooking and socializing happen at the same time.
-And as a bonus, you get a full view of the backyard, including the occasional squirrel sighting.
-A win-win.
-If you’re exploring different kitchen design ideas, this is one of the most impactful changes you can make, rethinking how the kitchen connects to the rest of the house.
+By moving the cooktop onto the island, the kitchen instantly became more connected.
+Now we can cook, chat, and still be part of everything happening around us.
+And as a bonus, there is now a full view of the backyard, including the occasional squirrel sighting.
+A small change that made a surprisingly big difference.
+If you’re researching kitchen design ideas, rethinking how the kitchen connects to the rest of the house is one of the most powerful upgrades you can make.

 Materials and Contrast